coderste/mac-setup/README.md

 git clone --recurse-submodules https://github.com/coderste/mac-setup.git
 ```

-**NB:** You need `git` installed on the environment to run this set-up because we use submodules the folders are not included when download as ZIP from GitHub.
+**NB:** You need `git` installed on the environment to run this set-up because we use submodules the folders are not included when downloaded as ZIP from GitHub.
 Install Xcode Command Line Tools which will give you access to `git`

 ### GitHub CLI and more